manuelseeger/boxsetup/README.md

 - [BoxStarter](https://boxstarter.org/)

 ## Let's get it done
-1. First things first - Install Chocolatey
+1. First things first - Install Chocolatey https://chocolatey.org/install
-    - First, you need to install Chocolatey.
-You can do that by running the scripts [found here](https://chocolatey.org/install).
 1. Install powertoys. https://github.com/microsoft/PowerToys/
 1. Set PowerToys Awake to awake indefinitely.
 This is so that your laptop does not go to sleep / standby while boxstarter is running.
 1. Install BoxStarter.